Apert Syndrome

 Is there a cure for Apert syndrome?

-No, but various treatments can manage symptoms and improve quality of life.
+No known cure, but treatment can help manage symptoms and improve quality of life.

 If you have any feedback, please get in touch.